 Besides, there are the field’s changing aspects, which the mandate can’t determine a priori, but they can be overcome with a smart management.

 Indeed, aren’t infrequent the cases where the Managers/Evaluators have been more or less openly told “we don’t think that the Sponsor will agree on that” or “The Sponsor will allow to do it because of unwritten rules”.
 Having said that, let’s talk about business or the influence of the environment on the Projects, namely the rules of the project game.
 We will do it with particular reference to microfinance, which over the past five decades has dominated the last century’s field activities in the developing economies as a way to alleviate poverty.
-The game’s rules have been depicted in the above Figure: bringing together the Project’s Actors who although have the same objective, namely to make it happen the field activities having in mind the stated goals, in practice it isn’t easy to resolve the equation of conflicting interests like outreach and sustainability and so on.
+The game’s rules have been depicted in the above Figure: bringing together the Project’s Actors who although have the same objective, namely to make it happens the field activities having in mind the stated goals, in practice it isn’t easy to resolve the equation of conflicting interests like outreach and sustainability and so on.

-• Going through the field activities carried out by the micro financiers, the probability to default will be directly proportioned to the spread between outreach either horizontal (number of clients reached) or vertical (services provided) and sustainability: higher is the spread, highest is the probability of non-repayment.
+• Going through the field activities carried out by the microfinanciers, the probability to default will be directly proportioned to the spread between outreach either horizontal (number of clients reached) or vertical (services provided) and sustainability: higher is the spread, highest is the probability of non-repayment.
 This does mean that the credit providers should be well aware of what they are doing and therefore the expected project failure/success can be predicted.
-It should be noted that the micro finance’s decision makers haven’t yet updated the way of doing business in line with SDGs and most likely in the battlefield there are two armies guided by the culture legacy and the culture supremacy, respectively, belonging by Financiers and Technologists.
+It should be noted that the micro finance’s decision makers haven’t yet updated the way of doing business in line with SDGs and most likely in the battlefield, there are two armies guided by the cultural legacy and the cultural supremacy, respectively, belonging by Financiers and Technologists.